VorpalBlade/quickmcl/README.md

 This package implements an MCL localisation node based on (Thrun et al., 2005) as well as on reverse engineering what [AMCL](https://wiki.ros.org/amcl) does.

+The CPU and memory usage of QuickMCL compared to AMCL is analysed in [this blog post][performance], and it turns out QuickMCL is way better.

 This was done as course-work for a robotics master program, but I thought it turned out good enough it was worth putting it up publicly after the fact.
 I might make improvements to it after the fact if there is any interest in the